 Stable Value Hedge Funds - Stable Value Hedge Funds invest long and short in equities, fixed income, commodities, currencies and other global market instruments including derivatives.
-Stable Value Hedge Fund investments exhibit little to no market sensitivity, as defined by beta to U.S. Public Equity, and have an absolute return orientation.
-Strategies may include but are not limited to market-neutral equity, multi-strategy, re-insurance, risk premia, trend following, senior secured lending and global macro.
+Stable Value Hedge Fund investments exhibit little to no market sensitivity, as defined by beta to public equities, and have an absolute return orientation.
+Strategies may include but are not limited to market-neutral equity, multistrategy, re-insurance, risk premia, relative value, trend following, direct lending, specialty credit and global macro.

-Cash - Cash consists of internal and external pooled investment funds, cash in foreign currencies, and other overnight funds that have not been allocated to a specific asset class.
+Cash - Cash has the same meaning as given to the term "Cash" in the Liquidity Policy and includes, for example, cash in any currencies and other overnight funds that have not been allocated to a specific Asset Class.